A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Previous Datasets

-\begin{description} \item[Attacks] --- Real.
+\begin{description} \item[Data] --- Real CAN data from one vehicle. \item[Attacks] --- Real.
 Includes all three flooding fabrication attack types---DoS, fuzzing, and two targeted ID attacks (flooding delivery) in which they spoof the drive gear and the RPM gauge.
 Each capture is upwards of 40 minutes and contains 300 attack intervals lasting 3--5 seconds.
 Each injected message is labeled. \item[Benefits] --- The attack captures are very long and contain a large number of instances per attack.
 Unlike the other two HCRL datasets, the function of the IDs in the targeted ID attacks is provided (drive gear and RPM gauge).
-This dataset seems to be the most widely used dataset in the CAN IDS research community, and is thus clearly a very important niche.
+This dataset seems to be the most widely used dataset in the CAN IDS literature, showing that it fills an important niche.
 (Unfortunately, many recent publications seem clearly to be using this dataset without citation.) \item[Drawbacks] --- All the attack captures contain a significant artifact of data collection that may pose a problem for researchers using this data, particularly since it is not noted in the documentation.
 At the conclusion of each attack (soon after the 300\textsuperscript{th} injection), there is a large gap in messages where it appears no messages are being transmitted.
-This is depicted for the DoS attack in Fig. \ref{fig:hcrl_gap} where there is a gap of 22s.
+This is depicted for the DoS attack in Fig~\ref{fig:hcrl_gap} where there is a gap of 22s.
 In the other three captures containing attacks, this gap is much longer, in the order of 3000s!
-Researchers Berger et al. \cite{Berger_Rieke_Kolomeets_Chechulin_Kotenko_2019} also noted these jumps in timestamps.
+Berger et al. \cite{Berger_Rieke_Kolomeets_Chechulin_Kotenko_2019} also noted these jumps in timestamps.
 Having dealt with this issue in our own data collection efforts, we hypothesize that this message transmission gap arises from the bus going into a ``stand-by'' mode due to vehicle inactivity once the researchers stop injecting messages.
-We suggest that researchers using this dataset, particularly for a frequency-based IDS, should trim the attack captures to right before the gap---at the $2328s, 2466s, 1949s, 1952s$ mark for the DoS, Fuzzing, Gear, RPM datasets, respectively.
+We suggest that researchers using this dataset, particularly for a timing-based IDS, should trim the attack captures to right before the gap---at the 2328s, 2466s, 1949s, 1952s mark for the DoS, Fuzzing, Gear, RPM datasets, respectively.